urob-ctu/docs/docs/contribute.md

 bash kill.sh
 ```

+This will stop the Jekyll server and the container.

-To run the docker in normal mode, you can use the `--interactive` or `-i` flag:
+To run the docker in normal (interactive) mode, you can use the `--interactive` or `-i` flag:

 ```bash
 bash run.sh --interactive
 ```

-This will stop the Jekyll server and stop the container.

 ### Making Changes

 When you make changes to the website, the website will automatically rebuild and refresh in your browser.
 You can now make changes to the website and see the results in real-time.

 ### Without Docker

+We encourage you to use the Docker image; if you are, however, unable or unwilling to do so, you can run the whole thing natively.

 The following dependencies are required to build the website locally: